mbridak/not1mm/README.md

 ## Changes of note

 - [23-3-17] Added multicast UDP messages to update the log window when new contact made.
 You can now edit existing contacts in the log window.
 You can't delete them yet.
 Got rid of watchdog.
+Isolated common multicast code to it's own class.
 - [23-3-15] Added a rudimentary log view window.
 - [23-3-10] Started work on saving contacts to the DB.
 Added a claculate_wpx_prefix routine.
 - [23-3-9] Placed network call lookup in a thread.
 Display freq/mode for non CAT radios.
 Hooked up the CW macros to cwdaemon.